OVERVIEW

 In truth, it is entirely up to you when you take these supplements.
 Some people like to take a nootropic every day to keep their brain healthy and alert, while others take nootropics when they feel they need an extra boost.
 For example, students may benefit from nootropics during exam season to help improve memory retention and focus.

 Adaptogens refer to natural substances that have an effect on stress.
-Ashwagandha is an example of a natural adaptogen, it supports the body in relieving stress and anxiety symptoms.
-Nootropics as you will know by now effect cognitive performance.
+Ashwagandha is an example of a natural adaptogen; it supports the body in relieving stress and anxiety symptoms.
+Nootropics, as you will know by now, affect cognitive performance.
 The London Dispensary use both natural nootropics and natural adaptogens in their blends, which are infused with CBD, which actually falls into both categories.
-Early studies are showing a cognitive benefit as well as the more known about properties of aiding anxiety and stress.
+Early studies are showing a cognitive benefit as well as the more known properties of aiding anxiety and stress.

-Ultimately, nootropics are excellent if you want to give your brain an extra boost.
-They can help you feel more focused and alert, while also improving other aspects of your mental capacity.
+What are nootropics?
+To conclude, ultimately, nootropics are excellent if you want to give your brain an extra boost.
+They can help you feel more focused and alert while also improving other aspects of your mental capacity.
 Synthetic nootropics do exist, but natural ones are the best to focus on.